 No—and here’s why.
 Broad, modern data don’t look like the data used in the Beginning School Study.
 Consider the federal Early Childhood Longitudinal Study of the kindergarten class of 2010–11, a nationally representative sample of children in public and private schools across the United States.
 Figure 2 uses these national data to estimate the gap in reading scores between students in high- and low-poverty schools.
 The gap barely changed between the start of kindergarten and the end of second grade.
 There is no sign of the gap growing during summer vacations.

-Or look at the Measures of Academic Progress, a test developed by the Northwest Evaluation Association and given in more than 7,800 districts across the United States.
+Or look at the Measures of Academic Progress, a test developed by the Northwest Evaluation Association and given in more than 7,800 schools and districts across the United States.
 Gaps on that test don’t look like the Beginning School Study either.
 Figure 3 shows the reading gap between high- and low-poverty schools among students in 25 districts across 15 states starting in 2008.
 The gap did grow between kindergarten and eighth grade, but only by one third, and the gap grew no faster during the summer than it did during the school year.

 The fun-house mirror of 1980s test scores